jzrake/lunum/README.md

 ### array:resize(newshape)
 ***

 Same as lunum.resize(A, newshape).
-Changes the array 'A' in-place.
+Changes the array `A` in-place.

 ### array:reshape(newshape)
 ***

-Returns a copy of the array 'A' with the shape 'newshape'.
-Does not change 'A' at all.
+Returns a copy of the array `A` with the shape `newshape`.
+Does not change `A` at all.

 ### array:setasflat()
 ***
-Resizes 'A' in-place to a flattened version.
+Resizes `A` in-place to a flattened version.

 ### array:indices([kind])
 ***

 Returns an iterator over all permutations of valid indices.
-If the optional argument 'kind' is the string 'table', then returns a table containing the indices instead of unpacking them.
+If the optional argument `kind` is the string `table`, then returns a table containing the indices instead of unpacking them.
 For example: